OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 # B: Incident Response

-Incident Response starts in the moment when you have acknowledged and verified the existence of the particular security incident.
-Your goal is now to act in a coordinated and efficient way so that further damage is limited as much as possible.
-If suitable, you want also to identify the root cause and limit the probability of similar incidents from hapenning in the future.
+Incident Response starts the moment you acknowledge and verify the existence of a security incident.
+Your goal is to act in a coordinated and efficient way so that further damage is limited as much as possible.
+If suitable, you want to identify the root cause and limit the probability of similar incidents happening in the future.

 ## Maturity 1